vitoriopaulo/calculator-app-project/README.md

 # Elegant Calculator

-This project aims to build a basic calculator with an elegant and user-friendly interface.
-It's a straightforward project focused on the core principles of good UI/UX design, ensuring a simple yet effective user experience.
+**Elegant Calculator** is a user-friendly web application designed to provide a simple and efficient way to perform basic arithmetic calculations.
+With a focus on accessibility and inclusiveness, this calculator is crafted to be usable by everyone, including individuals with disabilities.

 ## Features

-- **Simple Interface:** Easy-to-use layout with a clear display and intuitive button arrangement.
+- **Simple Interface**: An intuitive layout with a clear display for easy interaction.
-- **Elegant Design:** Modern styling with attention to visual appeal and usability.
+- **Elegant Design**: Modern styling with attention to visual appeal, ensuring a pleasant user experience.
-- **Responsive Design:** Optimized for various screen sizes and devices.
+- **Responsive Design**: Optimized for various screen sizes, including desktops, tablets, and smartphones.
+- **Accessibility**: Fully compatible with screen readers (e.g., TalkBack, VoiceOver) and designed with ARIA roles and attributes to enhance usability for individuals with disabilities.
+- **Memory Functions**: Store and recall values with memory features (M+, M-, MR).
+- **Calculation History**: Keep track of previous calculations for easy reference.

 ## Getting Started

-To view and interact with the calculator, visit the live demo hosted on GitHub Pages: [Elegant Calculator](https://vitoriopaulo.github.io/calculator-app-project).
+To view and interact with the calculator, visit the live demo hosted at: [Elegant Calculator Demo](https://vitoriopaulo.github.io/calculator-app-project)

 ## Installation